 Learn to distinguish a tiger mosquito from other mosquitos!

-1. Their bodies are divided into three parts: head, thorax, and abdomen
+1. Like all mosquitos, its body is divided into three parts: head, thorax, and abdomen

 The head is small, supporting the antennae and proboscis, which is the tubular mouthpart the females use to suck blood.
 The thorax is the part of the body from which emerge the three pairs of legs and wings.
 Finally, at the end of the body is the abdomen.
 This is the part that fills with blood after a female bites an animal or person.